-Looking ahead, there is reason to believe that Canada is currently contemplating having environmental issue featured as a core agenda item at the Summit it will host in the Year 2002.
-Following its successful initiative at Tokyo 1993, it is similarly envisaging trade as a major component, especially if a new comprehensive round of multilateral trade negotiations is not launched by that time.
-On the road to Canada 2000, Italy, as host of the July 20-22, 2001 G7/G8 Summit offers a traditionally environmentally friendly chair to work with in the necessary preparatory activity, beginning at the first sherpa meeting of the Italian season to be held in Palermo, Italy in February 2001.
-In keeping with the Naples-Halifax cadence of the previous cycle, the objective could be to have the G8 leaders at Genoa agree that global environmental governance (perhaps as part of a broader focus on coherence in global governance) would be a focus for their discussions the following year, to pose the question of "what global governance system and component institutions does the international community need to meet the environmental and sustainable development needs of the twenty first century" and mandate the G7/G8 ministerial bodies and other international organizations to do the relevant preparatory work.
-Part of the Genoa contribution could be for G8 leaders to make a clear commitment to make the Rio plus Ten Review a summit level event of Rio-like dimensions, by personally promising to attend for the necessary time and through other means.
+Looking ahead, there is reason to believe that Canada has been contemplating having environmental issue featured as a core agenda item at the Summit it will host in the Year 2002.
+Following its successful initiative at Tokyo 1993, it has been similarly envisaging trade as a major component, especially if a new comprehensive round of multilateral trade negotiations has not launched by that time.
+At Genoa it announced that poverty reduction in Africa would be the central theme of Kananaskis, and the Canadian government, in keeping with its road-to-Halifax tradition, has signaled its determination to maintain this focus.
+The foundation for a focus of sustainable development, and potential support for major advances from African and other developing countries, are thus there.

+In keeping with the Naples-Halifax cadence of the previous cycle, the objective could be to have the G8 leaders agree, perhaps at an special, ad hoc, inter-sessional summit focused on the response to September 11, that global environmental governance (perhaps as part of a broader focus on coherence in global governance) would be a focus for their Kananaskis discussions.
+They could also pose the question of "what global governance system and component institutions does the international community need to meet the environmental and sustainable development needs of the twenty first century" and mandate the G7/G8 ministerial bodies and other international organizations to do the relevant preparatory work.
+Part of the contribution could be for all G8 leaders to make a clear commitment to make the Rio plus Ten Review a summit level event of Rio-like dimensions, by personally promising to attend for the necessary time and through other means.